saeubank/tower_trouble/Proposal.md

 ### Risks

-- Overall: There is a possibility that the feature creep could occur during the development of this application and that __.
+- Overall: There is a possibility that the feature creep could occur during the development of this application and that the graphics could be more complex than anticipated.
 There may also be a lack of access to the server for usability.
 - Mahalia: For this project the main risk is the overall look an development of a gaming application
 - Name:
 - Name:
 - Name:
+- Name:

 ### Risk Mitigation Plan

+- Overall: In order to prevent feature creep each member will stay updated on the Trello collaboration tool.
 - Mahalia: Learn the basics of game application development and typical requirements for games.
+- Name:
+- Name:
+- Name:
 - Name:

 ### Version Control